-This Official Statement provides information concerning the Minnesota Higher Education Facilities Authority (the "Authority") and the University of St. Thomas, an institution of higher education with its primary campus located in Saint Paul, Minnesota, (the "University") in connection with the issuance of the Authority's \$11,645,000 Revenue Bonds, Series Four-A1 (University of St. Thomas) (the "Series Four-A1 Bonds" or the "Issue").
+This Official Statement provides information concerning the Minnesota Higher Education Facilities Authority (the "Authority") and the University of St. Thomas, an institution of higher education with its primary campus located in Saint Paul, Minnesota, (the "University") in connection with the issuance of the Authority's \$6,600,000 Variable Rate Demand Revenue Bonds, Series Four-A2 (University of St. Thomas) (the "Series Four-A2 Bonds" or the "Issue").

-The Authority will be simultaneously issuing its \$6,600,000 Variable Rate Demand Revenue Bonds, Series Four-A2 (University of St. Thomas) (the "Series Four-A2 Bonds") by means of a separate Official Statement dated March 11, 1996.
-The Series Four-A2 Bonds will be issued pursuant to a separate indenture and payable from loan repayments by the University to be made under a separate loan agreement.
+The Authority will be simultaneously issuing its \$11,645,000 Revenue Bonds, Series Four-A1 (University of St. Thomas) (the "Series Four-A1 Bonds") by means of a separate Official Statement dated March 12, 1996.
+The Series Four-A1 Bonds will be issued pursuant to a separate indenture and payable from loan repayments by the University to be made under a separate loan agreement.

-The Series Four-A1 Bonds are being issued pursuant to the provisions of Sections 136A.25 to 136A.42, Minnesota Statutes, by the provisions of which the Authority was created and authorized to issue its obligations to assist institutions of higher education within the State of Minnesota to finance certain projects.
+The Series Four-A2 Bonds are being issued pursuant to the provisions of Sections 136A.25 to 136A.42, Minnesota Statutes, by the provisions of which the Authority was created and authorized to issue its obligations to assist institutions of higher education within the State of Minnesota to finance certain projects.

-The Series Four-A1 Bonds are being issued pursuant to the Trust Indenture (the "Indenture") between the Authority and Norwest Bank Minnesota, National Association, Minneapolis, Minnesota as trustee (the "Trustee").
+The Series Four-A2 Bonds are being issued pursuant to the Trust Indenture (the "Indenture") between the Authority and Norwest Bank Minnesota, National Association, Minneapolis, Minnesota as trustee (the "Trustee").
+The Trustee will initially also act as Tender Agent for the Issue.

-Pursuant to a Loan Agreement between the University and the Authority relating to the Series Four-A1 Bonds, the University will covenant as a general obligation of the University to make payments and deposits in amounts sufficient to pay the principal of and interest on the Series Four-A1 Bonds as the same shall become due.
+Pursuant to a Loan Agreement between the University and the Authority relating to the Series Four-A2 Bonds, the University will covenant as a general obligation of the University to make payments and deposits in amounts sufficient to pay the Purchase Price and the principal of and interest on the Series Four-A2 Bonds as the same shall become due.
 The proceeds of the Series Four-A1 Bonds and the Series Four-A2 Bonds will be loaned to the University by the Authority to finance a portion of the acquisition, construction and equipping of a new Science and Engineering Center to be owned and operated by the University and located on the campus of the University in Saint Paul, Minnesota (the "Project"), as more fully described under "THE PROJECT."

-The Series Four-A1 Bonds are secured by a pledge of the Loan Repayments, which is a general obligation of the University.
-Under the Loan Agreement, the University will agree to provide the funds necessary to make timely payment of the Loan Repayments.
+The Series Four-A2 Bonds are secured by a pledge of the Loan Repayments, which is a general obligation of the University.
+Under the Loan Agreement, the University will agree to provide the funds necessary to make timely payment of the Purchase Price of the Series Four-A2 Bonds which have been tendered for purchase and not remarketed.
+See also "LIQUIDITY COVENANT," pages 11 and 12 herein.

-The Series Four-A1 Bonds shall not be legal or moral obligations of the State of Minnesota nor constitute a debt for which the faith and credit of the Authority or the State of Minnesota or the taxing powers of the State are pledged.
+The Series Four-A2 Bonds shall not be legal or moral obligations of the State of Minnesota nor constitute a debt for which the faith and credit of the Authority or the State of Minnesota or the taxing powers of the State are pledged.
 The Authority has no taxing powers.